nadavmisgav/50ms_request/README.md

 This repo is a live demo of the puzzle `The Case of the 50ms request` from [wizardzines's mysteries](https://mysteries.wizardzines.com/), thus allowing for people to investigate the problem and try to debug it themselves.

+## Problem
+You have a program that uploads very tiny files to a server.
+You notice in your monitoring that these file uploads are a little slow — maybe about 50ms on average.
+The uploading code is in Javascript, so you write a tiny Javascript program called [slow.js](client/slow.js) to reproduce the problem so you can easily investigate it.
+The program prints out the time elapsed for the request in milliseconds.

+You have a choice: you can SSH to the client machine (which is making the requests), or the server machine (which is serving the requests).

 ## Getting started

 ### Compose container